Where to Find Ruffed Grouse Habitat Throughout the Country

 The Midwest is usually regarded as the best place in the country to hunt ruffed grouse.
-Minnesota, Wisconsin, and Michigan have millions of acres of prime grouse habitat available, and much of it is publically accessible.
-These states also manage their forests well, which keeps a percentage of the total always in young forest habitat.
+Minnesota, Wisconsin, and Michigan have millions of acres of prime grouse habitat available, and much of it is publicly accessible.
+These states also manage their forests well, which means they protect young forest habitats.

 In the Great Lakes states, quaking aspen-white birch forests are undeniably the best and most productive habitat for grouse.
 These forest types provide lots of dense cover within one year of cutting them and continue to do so for decades.
 The buds/catkins from both species are consumed by grouse heavily throughout the winter.
-When fully mature, the understories are open enough to provide lots of shrub species that grouse forage on (e.g., gray dogwood, winterberry, hazel, mountain ash, serviceberry, etc.).
-These forests are usually also closely bordered or interspersed with mixed conifer-hardwoods, spruce-fir forests, and speckled alder swamps, which all offer additional food and cover.
+When fully mature, the understories are open enough to provide lots of shrub species that grouse forage on (gray dogwood, winterberry, hazel, mountain ash, serviceberry, and others).
+These forests are usually closely bordered or interspersed with mixed conifer-hardwoods, spruce-fir forests, and speckled alder swamps, all of which offer additional food and cover.
 Conifers are especially important in the winter, as grouse can hide beneath their boughs when winter snow depths are insufficient for snow burrows.

 In the southeast portion of the Midwest, mixed oak woodlands and oak-hickory forests are usually best for ruffed grouse.
-While they won’t generally be as productive as the aspen-birch forests, they can produce good populations, especially if there are mixed conifers and other hardwoods too.
+While they won’t generally be as productive as the aspen-birch forests, they can produce good populations, especially if there are mixed conifers and other hardwoods.

 Northeast Ruffed Grouse Habitat

-The northeast region of our country is hit or miss with grouse.
+The northeast region of our country is hit-or-miss with grouse.
 In some areas, their habitat has completely disappeared due to development and urbanization.
 But there are still pockets of grouse cover scattered here and there.
-And the further north and west you go, the more grouse habitat you’ll find.
+The further north and west you go, the more grouse habitat you’ll find.

-On the north end of its range (i.e., Maine), plentiful northern hardwood forests and mixed conifers offer similar habitat as that discussed above for the Midwest.
+On the north end of its range (i.e., Maine), plentiful northern hardwood forests and mixed conifers offer similar habitat as that of the Midwest.
 There’s great partridge hunting to be had here.
-Further south, deciduous forests (especially including maple, black cherry, or beech) that are managed periodically offer a good variety of species and structure for grouse.
-In the northern Appalachian Mountains, deciduous forests with an understory of rhododendron, mountain laurel, serviceberry, and greenbrier are productive habitats, whether they occur in higher elevations or along riparian channels.
-Grouse will also occupy old farmsteads in the New England area.
+Further south, deciduous forests (especially maple, black cherry, or beech) that are managed periodically offer a good variety of species and structure for grouse.
+In the northern Appalachian Mountains, deciduous forests with an understory of rhododendron, mountain laurel, serviceberry, and greenbrier are productive habitats both in higher elevations and along riparian channels.
+Grouse will occupy old farmsteads in the New England area.
 These farmsteads generally have apple orchards and wild crabapple trees that have been overgrown with brambles and blackberry, all of which offer food and cover.

 Southeast Ruffed Grouse Habitat

 Ruffed grouse populations are limited in the southeast U.S., as they require snow for a portion of the year.
-As such, they generally only occur in higher elevations of the Appalachian Mountain range, down into Georgia.
-Most of these areas consist of national forests that aren’t managed for young forest, but you can still find some good grouse hunting.
+As such, they generally only occur in higher elevations of the Appalachian Mountain range down into Georgia.
+Most of these areas consist of national forests that aren’t managed for young forest.
+Yet you can still find good grouse hunting there.

 Mixed oak-pine forests and eastern red cedar-hardwood forests are important habitats in this region.
 Mature oak trees provide mast and the pines and cedars provide cover.
-If there’s an understory of rhododendron, mountain laurel, or soft mast species (e.g., wild grape, greenbrier, hawthorn, and blackberries), it will be even better.
+It will be even better if there’s an understory of rhododendron, mountain laurel, or soft mast species (wild grape, greenbrier, hawthorn, and blackberries).
 Whether public or private, sloped or flat, try to find areas that have been cut within the last decade.
 The thick regrowth will be one of the best spots to find grouse in this region.